repimarisko/repimarisko/README.md

 ### 2️⃣ **Quantum Computing Exploration**
 - Simulation of quantum algorithms
 - Implementation of Qiskit for quantum research
-- Experiments with quantum entanglement and superposition
+- Experiments with quantum entanglement and superposition in code
 - Quantum cryptography and secure communication techniques

 ### 3️⃣ **Automation & Data Analysis with Python**